pomdtr/sunbeam/docs/extensions.md

 Any directory containing a `sunbeam-extension` executable is a valid sunbeam extension.
 Use the `sunbeam extension create` command to bootstrap a new extension.

+To test your extension, use the `sunbeam run ./sunbeam-extension` command, or the shorthand `sunbeam run .`.

 You can install the current directory as an extension using the `sunbeam extension install <alias> .` command.

 To publish an extension, you can create a github repository containing the `sunbeam-extension` executable, and push it to github.